charmed-hpc/slurm-bundles/README.md

 ## License

-The Slurm charms are maintained under the MIT license.
+The Slurm charms are maintained under the Apache-2.0 license.
 See `LICENSE` file in this directory for full preamble.

-Copyright &copy; Omnivector Solutions 2021 - 2022.
+Copyright &copy; Omnivector Solutions 2021 - 2023.